-The funding this proposal, which will plant around 2,500 trees in three phases, results in a savings of \$215,500 and will give countless students at Virginia Tech the powerful educational opportunity of tackling real world problems in their local community.
+The funding for the final phase of this proposal, which will plant between 2,500 and 10,000 native trees, results in a savings of \$215,500 (if the minimum number of trees are planted (2,500)).
+This project will give countless students at Virginia Tech the powerful educational opportunity of tackling real world problems in their local community.
 This experience will go a long way to shaping the next generation of leaders with an environmental conscience.

 \$215,000 - The trees planted through the funding of this proposal offer many ecosystem services.
 Their benefits increase overtime.
-For the sake of this proposal, the annual benefits of a 10" silver maple (30 years old) were used (\$86 annually), as calculated by the National Tree Benefits Calculator4.
+For the sake of this proposal, the annual benefits of a 10" silver maple (30 years old) were used (\$86 annually), as calculated by the National Tree Benefits Calculator.
 This benefits figure used at 30 years is merely a benefit of year 30 and does not include the benefits up to and beyond year 30.
 Without these benefits, Virginia Tech would need to resort to more expensive and less effective means of achieving the same results that the ecosystem services of a healthy riparian forest can provide.